Combinatorial aspects of exceptional sequences on (rational) surfaces: Some generalities

 \section{Some generalities}

-\begin{sub}[\bf Standing conventions throughout the rest of this paper] We assume that $X$ is a (rational) surface as defined in the introduction over some algebraically closed base field $\K$.
+\begin{sub}[\bf Standing conventions throughout the rest of this paper] We assume that $X$ is a numerically rational surface as defined in the introduction over some ground field $\K$.
 We denote $D^b(X)$ the bounded derived category of coherent sheaves on $X$.
 We will always write objects of $D^b(X)$ in calligraphic style, $\sh{E}, \sh{F}, \dots, \sh{Z}$.
 Then their ranks will be denoted in the corresponding lower case letters $e, f, \dots, z$.
-By $n$ we will always denote the rank of $K_0(X)$. \end{sub}
+By $n$ we will always denote the rank of $\knum(X)$. \end{sub}

-For any two objects $\sh{E}, \sh{F}$ of $D^b(X)$ the Euler Characteristic is defined as:
+For any two objects $\sh{E}, \sh{F}$ of $D^b(X)$ the Euler characteristic is defined as: